charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade/README.md

 Latest  updates:

 6/2026
-- Mergerd various PRs from other contributors
+- Mergerd various updates from other contributors

 4/2025
 - Guidance update